Photoelectric effect: Moon dust

 Light from the Sun hitting lunar dust causes it to become positively charged from the photoelectric effect.
 The charged dust then repels itself and lifts off the surface of the Moon by electrostatic levitation.
 This manifests itself almost like an "atmosphere of dust", visible as a thin haze and blurring of distant features, and visible as a dim glow after the sun has set.
 This was first photographed by the Surveyor program probes in the 1960s, and most recently the Chang'e 3 rover observed dust deposition on lunar rocks as high as about 28 cm.
 It is thought that the smallest particles are repelled kilometers from the surface and that the particles move in "fountains" as they charge and discharge.

-Competing processes and photoemission cross section
+Cross section and competing processes

 Plot of photon energies calculated for a given element (atomic number Z) at which the cross section value for the process on the right becomes larger than the cross section for the process on the left.
-For calcium (Z=20), Compton scattering starts to dominate at hυ=0.08 MeV and ceases at 12 MeV.
+For calcium (Z=20), Compton scattering starts to dominate at $h\nu$=0.08 MeV and ceases at 12 MeV.

-When photon energies are as high as the electron rest energy of 511 keV, yet another process, Compton scattering, may occur.
-Above twice this energy, at 1.022 MeV, pair production is also more likely.
-Compton scattering and pair production are examples of two other competing mechanisms.

-Even if the photoelectric effect is the favoured reaction for a particular interaction of a single photon with a bound electron, the result is also subject to quantum statistics and is not guaranteed.
-The probability of the photoelectric effect occurring is measured by the cross section of the interaction, σ.
-This has been found to be a function of the atomic number of the target atom and photon energy.
-In a crude approximation, for photon energies above the highest atomic binding energy, the cross section is given by:
+The probability of the photoelectric effect occurring is measured by the cross section of the interaction, which the atomic number of the target atom and photon energy.
+In a crude approximation, for photon energies above the highest atomic binding energy, the cross section is qualitatively given by: